tdeekens/msc-thesis/interview-transcriptions/markdown/OPO-2.md

 ### Yeah, it is just...

-But then we are in a transition and we have seen the latest slides from Thomas our area manager where we have sort of pulled that back and said that we need some sort of product teams and so I think that we are sort of reorging to get more of a teams connected products again?
+But then we are in a transition and we have seen the latest slides from Thomas our area manager where we have sort of pulled that back and said that we need some sort of product teams and so I think that we are sort of reorging to get more of a teams connected to products again.

 ### How does that affect the ownership?
 Does it follow any paradigm of ownership for a team whenever that changes often?